rafluq/firos/doc/user/api.md

 Gets the data which is published by the topic to e.g the Context-Broker.

+Topics, which are retrieved by the Non-ROS-World (`publisher`) are not visible here.

 Here as an example for `/topic/turtle1/pose`: the content of `/turtle1/pose`:

 ```json